zikula-modules/Multisites/README.md

 6. Modules

   1. Examples: _News_, _Forums_, _Guestbook_, etc.
-  2. New layouts are placed in a central place in the system (themes/ folder).
+  2. New modules are placed in a central place in the system (modules/ folder).
   3. Modules can centrally inspected and activated for each site.
   4. Which modules are available and their states for a site is controlled as part of the underlying site template.